Grainne10/Pands-Project/README.md

 * [Multivariate Statistics](https://en.wikipedia.org/wiki/Multivariate_statistics) - observations of more than one variable
 * [Univariate and Bivariate Analysis](https://www.geeksforgeeks.org/univariate-bivariate-and-multivariate-data-and-its-analysis/) - univariate looks at one variable and bivariate looks at two variables and how thy may be related.
 * [Bivariate Analysis](https://www.questionpro.com/blog/bivariate-analysis/) - looks at the visual methods on how we can measure if two variables are related.

+* [Medium](https://medium.com/geekculture/8-best-seaborn-visualizations-20143a4b3b2f) - different visualisations you can use
 * [Colour Selection](https://matplotlib.org/mpl_examples/color/named_colors.hires.png)
 * [Colour Heatmap](https://python-graph-gallery.com/92-control-color-in-seaborn-heatmaps/) - selecting colours for the heatmap